zchryr/health/README.md

   - `go-project/`: Example Go project
   - `python-project/`: Example Python project

-- `poc/`: Proof of concept implementations and experimental features

 ## Purpose

 This repository aims to provide tools and services for: